Follow Me on Pinterest Pin It!

 hot-chocolate-tequila-single

-My friend Terry was so right when he called this dessert; it is super rich chocolate milk combined with cajeta (goat milk caramel), tequila, whipped cream and finished with some Maldon salt flakes.
+A friend was spot on when he called this dessert; it is super rich chocolate milk combined with cajeta (goat milk caramel), tequila, whipped cream and finished with some Maldon salt flakes.
 So good.
 So warm.
 So you must make it!

 I made the caramel a few weeks ago and shared the recipe last week.
 I used goat milk so it’s called cajeta but use Dulce de Leche or any good caramel sauce; perhaps one you’ve made yourself?
 This was such a treat; make one for your love sure, but hey…if you’re celebrating the ‘V’ Day alone…certainly make one for yourself!